JungDefiant/jungdefiant.github.io/dev-blog/entry02-pillarspt2.md

 ## Pillar 5: Every Effect Is Dynamic and Based In Narrative
 The goal is to avoid effects that are '+X damage' or '+X% resistance'.
 Every effect should feel more dynamic, such as '+X damage when something occurs' or '+X% resistance against specific effects'.
 Effects should also be based in narrative.
 What is the effect?
 Is it a flaming aura?
 An infusion of energy in a weapon?
 A shield of energy?
 Every effect starts with fluff and the mechanics are based on that description.

-## Pillar 6: Simplified Math
+## Pillar 6: Clear Communication of Math and Effects
 You might have played RPG's where numbers reach hundreds or thousands or millions.
-Even RPG's that don't reach this amount can have complicated calculators weighed down by a dizzying number of factors.
+Even RPG's that don't reach this amount can have complicated calculators weighed down by a dizzying number of passives.
 Often, the point of this is to look impressive, but it can make doing on-the-fly math complicated or impossible.
-One of this game's goals is to present the math in a way that is readable and that players can immediately understand the full impact (and consequences) of their actions.
-If information is missing, it will be done for tactical or strategic purposes - that's for you to piece together so that you can make the best choices possible.
+One of this game's goals is to present the math in a way that is readable and that players can immediately understand the full impact (and consequences) of their choices.
+If information is missing, it will be done for tactical or strategic purposes - that missing information for you to piece together so that you can make the best choices possible.

 ## Pillar 7: Anime-Inspired Visuals With Surreal, Gothic Aesthetic
 Flashy anime-inspired visuals mix with a chimera of H.R.
 Giger, John Martin, and Marc Silvestri to create a unique, stylized world.

 ## Pillar 8: Epic Emotional Story, Told As A Visual Novel
 The story is told through a visual novel format.
 It is focused on the personal struggles of Lucifer, Noctis, and the fallen angels in the midst of an epic conflict between Heaven and Hell.
+The story is a re-interpretation of Paradise Lost.
+The themes are guilt, defiance, and alienation.

 ---
 ### Bade Habib